 Weight/ buoyancy- Your grow bed should be strong enough to hold the weight of your grow medium and water.
 Since your grow bed it being filled with water causing lightweight grow medium to float, disrupting the plant’s root system.

 What grow medium I use– I prefer to use expanded clay pebbles in my ebb and flow systems.
 They are reusable, lightweight, and have good air to water retention.
-They work well in an ebb and flow hydroponic gardens that have the grow bed filled with grow medium and the systems set up for individual pots.
+Clay pebbles work well in filled grow beds or when used in individual pots.

 Ebb and flow hydroponics is an extremely effective hydroponic system for growing plants.
 It is versatile and customizable making it great for hobby hydroponic gardeners.
 If you want to learn about other hydroponic methods, check out this article on different hydroponic systems!